neondatabase/website/content/docs/manage/backups.md

 ## Built-in backups with Neon's point-in-time restore feature

-By default, Neon keeps a 7-day data history allowing you to restore your data to a particular date and time or Log Sequence Number (LSN).
-For Neon Free Tier users, the 7-day data history period is fixed.
+By default, Neon keeps a 7-day history allowing you to restore your data to a particular date and time or Log Sequence Number (LSN).
+For Neon Free Tier users, the 7-day history period is fixed.
 Neon Pro plan users can configure Neon to retain up to a 30 days of history.
 With this backup option, no action or automation is required.
 A data history is always available.
 You can quickly restore your data to a past state by creating a database branch.
 This feature is referred to point-in-time restore (PITR).

-For information about creating a point-in-time restore branch and switching branches, see [Branching — Point-in-time restore (PITR)](/docs/guides/branching-pitr).
+For information about creating a point-in-time restore branch, see [Branching — Point-in-time restore (PITR)](/docs/guides/branching-pitr).

 ## pg_dump

 You can backup a database using `pg_dump`, in the same way backups are created for a standalone Postgres instances.
-We understand that a separately stored backup is often required by organizational policies.

 To dump a database from your Neon project, please refer to the `pg_dump` instructions in our [Import from Postgres](/docs/import/import-from-postgres) guide.

-Please be aware the dumping data from Neon is considered egress, for which there are associated costs.
+Please be aware the dumping data from Neon is considered "data transfer".
+For data transfer costs, please see [Data transfer](/docs/introduction/billing#data-transfer), in our billing metrics documentation.

 ## Need help?